DalessandroJ/p5_bitfields/README.md

 ## License

-CC0-1.0 – do whatever you want.
+[CC-BY](https://creativecommons.org/licenses/by/4.0/).
 See the “license” field in package.json for the formal declaration.

 ## Credits